Frequently Asked Questions

 The platform is designed for children aged 7-18 years, for use both at home and in school.
 Teachers, schools and parents each have their own individual logins to oversee the work and performance of students and children.

-Moneyready is accessed via annual subscription.
-Moneyready offers 3 different subscriptions: one for Primary schools covering the 7-11 years programme, one for Secondary schools, 6th Forms and colleges covering both 11-14 and 14-18 year programmes, and a Home subscription for individual student use.
-Detailed prices for each can be found at the bottom of the website under ‘Plans and Pricing’.
+Moneyready is free for schools.
+Email firstname.lastname@example.org from your school email to be set up today.
+Moneyready offers 3 different licences: one for Primary schools covering the 7-11 years programme, one for Secondary schools, 6th Forms and colleges covering both 11-14 and 14-18 year programmes, and a Home subscription for individual student use.
+Detailed prices for Home/Parent licences can be found at the bottom of the website under ‘Plans and Pricing’.

 If you forget your password or need to reset, from the homepage, click on sign-in in the top right hand corner.
 Enter your registered email address and click on the reset password button which appears on the login page.
 This will send an e-mail to the registered e-mail account for the subscription.
 On receipt, click on the link contained within the e-mail to reset your password.